-In cases of recurring absences, you will be asked to produce evidence supporting your explanation i.e. Dr’s note, Hospital appointment card etc. We can also seek permission to contact your doctor directly to prove that you have attended surgery.
+In cases of recurring absences, you will be asked to produce evidence supporting your explanation i.e. GP’s note, hospital appointment card etc. We can also seek permission to contact your doctor directly to prove that you have attended their surgery.

 The school will not authorise absence for day trips, birthdays, visiting relatives, tiredness due to a late night, mild colds and coughs etc.

 The school operates a First Day Response system.
-If your child is absent and we have not received a phone call from you, we will contact you to establish why your child is absent.
+If your child is absent and we have not received a message on the Absence Line from you, we will contact you to establish why.
 If we do not hear from you, we will follow the procedures outlined above.

 If we are concerned about any aspect of your child’s attendance, we will contact you by letter and / or arrange to meet with you in school to discuss how we can resolve the problem.
 We also work very closely with Barnet’s Education Welfare Team and in cases of persistent absence, they may wish to contact you directly to discuss the problem with you.
 They have a legal duty to support families with attendance and where there is insufficient progress or cooperation, consider very seriously the use of legal proceedings.